Sanjanareddy2/Foodie-App/README.md

 # ______ HOW TO RUN A FLUTTER APPLICATION ______

+Download the zip file available with the name foodiereco.
+Which is a zip file contains flutter source code required for project.

 #### FLUTTER ONLINE IDE ####

 To open an existing Flutter project: